-Morocco is a fantastic country to relax, unwind, and to discover a new culture and history.
+Morocco is a fantastic country to relax, unwind, and discover a new culture and history.
 It’s one of the rarest countries in the world that offer different vibes, depending on where you are.

 The Best Itineraries for 10 Days in Morocco

-I will detail below two optimized Moroccan itineraries I always go by.
+I will detail two optimized Moroccan itineraries I always go by.
 These 10 days trips in Morocco are also the ones most Moroccan tour agencies have in their portfolio.
 The good news is that you can plan them yourself and save A LOT of money.

 The 10 days Morocco itineraries we are going to describe are designed for those with a conservative budget.
 We will try to avoid overspending through hiring local guides except when really needed, and traveling with public transportations or taxis.
-Note that Morocco is well routed with a pretty reliable public transportation system lining main cities.
+Note that Morocco is well routed with a pretty reliable public transportation system linking the main cities.